 "Senior Legacy unites seniors through engaging experiences and instills a lifelong commitment to Chapman University that impacts future student opportunities."

 Senior Legacy is a long-standing Chapman tradition for the senior class to present the University with a gift as a way to commemorate their time at Chapman and support future generations of Panthers.
-For example, the Class of 2014 chose their class gift to support merit-based scholarships for students.
-Click here for more information on merit-based scholarships for students.
+The Class of 2015 decided that their gift would be in the form of merit-based scholarships for students.
+Click here for more information on Senior Legacy.

 + - Will photos be taken during Commencement?

-Chapman University's trusted professional graduation photographer is GradImages.
-GradImages will capture various photos of the graduate, on stage and portrait-style.
-GradImages will e-mail photo proofs and ordering instructions directly to graduates within two weeks after the ceremony.
+Chapman University's trusted professional graduation photographers will capture various photos of the graduate, on stage and portrait-style.
+They will e-mail photo proofs and ordering instructions directly to graduates within two weeks after the ceremony.

 Family and guests are not allowed near the stage during the ceremony to take photos.
 Guests are encouraged to remain in their seats during the duration of the ceremony.